project-sunbird/sunbird.org-docs/developer-docs/installation/install_mobile_setup.md

 | 4 | buildConfig/data/form | pageassemble_course_filter.json | Page assemble filter for course
 | 5 | buildConfig/data/form | pageassemble_library_filter.json | Page assemble filter for library

 ## Installing Individual Plugins
 Sunbird is an open source, configurable, extendable, modular learning management platform architected for scale and designed to support multiple teaching and learning solutions supporting multiple languages and available for online and offline use.
+Various plugins are utilized to meet this objective.
+Adopters can choose and intall plugins to customize the application to suit their business needs.
+This ection details the procedure for installing inidividual plugins for the mobile application.

 - Clone the sunbird-mobile repo using the following command: